openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 76: group 2, 10 - reporting on time interval

 group 2, 10 - reporting on time interval
-Determinates the time interval of sending device status ON/OFF to the associated device.
-If the Association groups 2 or 10 are set, the device is reporting its state (Basic Set ON/ OFF) on change and on time interval (if this parameter is set).
-• Default value 30 = 30 minutes
-• 0 = Reporting disabled
-• 1-127 = 1 minute – 127 minutes, reporting enabled
+<p&gtDeterminates the time interval of sending device status ON/OFF to the associated device.<br /&gt If the Association groups 2 or 10 are set, the device is reporting its state (Basic Set ON/ OFF) on change and on time interval (if this parameter is set).<br /&gt • Default value 30 = 30 minutes<br /&gt • 0 = Reporting disabled<br /&gt • 1-127 = 1 minute – 127 minutes, reporting enabled</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```30```.